 Last year’s spring show introduced the Shogun porcelain from Connoisseur of Malvern.
 All 10 limited editions were sold at $24,500 each.
 [It] was a two-day affair and guests who bought the new Peony porcelain (240 people) were treated to their hotel accomodations and a black-tie dinner dance Saturday night.
 After breakfast the next day, they joined the throng jamming the tent behind the Galleries to participate in a Japanese extravaganza.
 The entire area inside the tent and out was transformed into a Japanese garden complete with trees filled with porcelain birds and a little bridge.
 Guests were entertained by a Japanese dancer.
 Yura, a well-known caterer and Sumo wrestler, provided the food: a Sushi bar and other authentic Japanese dishes.
 The food was served in Bento boxes and later guests got to take the boxes home.

 Shogun was not the only magnificent Asian equestrian study.
 This is Child of the East, also introduced in 1983 as a limited edition of 10.
 Accounts of its issue price differ: One source cites it as $6750 and another as $8750.
 This too was sold out at its American introduction at Brielle Galleries.
 Depicting a 10th-Century Heian boy riding his pony to the Gion Festival, it is another large study at 20″ high and 22″ wide (53 cm x 46 cm).
-The catalog does state that it had an accompanying rosewood base which is not shown in these photographs.
+The base is made of rosewood.

 Chigo was a limited edition of 25, issued in 1986, and is 20″ (51 cm) high on its recessed cherry base, and 19″ (48 cm) wide.
 It retailed for $11,250 at introduction.
 The Gion Festival, celebrated during the entire month of July, is the most famous in Japan.
 “The Chigo” represents the pageboy of the gods and is an integral part of one of the rituals because he acts as the intermediary between the people and the gods.
 The sword he carries will be used to cut a sacred straw during the ceremonies at the shrine to which he rides in procession.